Yvonne Green

-Yvonne Green (born 8 April 1957) is an English poet, translator, writer and barrister.
+Yvonne Green (8 April 1957 – 16 April 2024) was an English poet, translator, writer and barrister.

 Life and career

+Green (née Mammon) who lived in Hendon and Herzliya, was born in Finchley, north London on April 8, 1957.
+She was an Orthodox Jew, of Bukharian Jewish ancestry.
+Her maternal grandparents left the city of Bukhara and settled in Alexandria, Egypt in the early 20th century following the Russian Revolution.
+They were expelled from Egypt in 1956, and then settled in London, where Yvonne's paternal Bukharian Jewish grandparents had been living; they similarly left Bukhara following the rise of the Soviet Union, but settled in London instead.

-Green, who lives in Hendon and Herzliya, was born in Finchley, north London on 8 April 1957.
-She attended the Henrietta Barnett School and then went on to read law at the London School of Economics and Political Science.
-Green was called to the Bar in New York and England and first practised in New York at Milbank Tweed Hadley & McCloy and the Legal Aid Society and later in London in the Inner Temple but retired as a commercial barrister in 1999 so she could publish the poetry that she had always written.
-She is of Bukharan Jewish heritage.
+She attended the Henrietta Barnett School and then went on to study law at the London School of Economics and Political Science.
+Green was called to the Bar in New York and England and first practiced in New York at Milbank Tweed Hadley & McCloy and the Legal Aid Society and later in London in the Inner Temple but retired as a commercial barrister in 1999 so she could publish the poetry that she had always written.

 Her first pamphlet, Boukhara, was published in 2007 and won The Poetry Business 2007 Book & Pamphlet Competition.
 Her first full-length collection, The Assay was published in 2010 and as a result of an award from Celia Atkin and Lord Gavron was translated into Hebrew in 2013, under the title HaNisuyi and published in Israel by Am Oved.
 Honoured, her most recent work has "telling detail and great emotional power" according to Alan Brownjohn.
-In Honoured, Green juxtaposes the idealised vision of Israel with the Zionist narrative of the diaspora.
-Green was Poet-in-Residence to Spiro's Ark from 2000 to 2003, Norwood Ravenswood in 2006, Casa Shalom from 2007 to 2008, Jewish Woman's Aid from 2007 to 2009 and since 2013, to Baroness Scotland of Asthall's Global Foundation To End Domestic Violence (EDV GF).
+In Honoured, Green juxtaposes the idealized vision of Israel with the Zionist narrative of the diaspora.
+Green was Poet-in-Residence to Spiro's Ark from 2000 to 2003, Norwood Ravenswood in 2006, Casa Shalom from 2007 to 2008, Jewish Woman's Aid from 2007 to 2009 and from 2013, to Baroness Scotland of Asthall's Global Foundation To End Domestic Violence (EDV GF).

 After the November 2015 Paris attacks Green read translations from Hebrew as well as some of her own work at a Poetry and Music of the Middle East event in St Albans.
 On 6 June 2016 Green's poem, "The Farhud: Baghdad's Shabu'ot 1st and 2nd June 1941", was read in the Israeli Knesset to commemorate the Farhud.
 On 3 July 2017 Green read out Bejan Matur's poems at "The Kurdish Sisterhood" event organised by the Exiled Lit Cafe at the Poetry Café.
-She currently convenes two monthly groups, one at Hendon Library called "Wall of Words" and the second at JW3, Europe's largest Jewish cultural centre, called "Taking the Temperature".
-She also regularly gives readings and talks on translating Semyon Lipkin.
+She convened two monthly groups, one at Hendon Library called "Wall of Words" and the second at JW3, Europe's largest Jewish cultural centre, called "Taking the Temperature".
+She also regularly gave readings and talks on translating Semyon Lipkin.

+Death

+Green died on April 15, 2024, after a battle with leukemia.
+She was buried in Petach Tikva, Israel.